 Verification of sabbatical approval is not required at the time of application but must be provided in writing to the foundation at least three months prior to the start of fellowship funding.
 The applicant must still upload a letter from the home institution verifying as much of the information indicated above as is possible at the time of the application submission.

 - The applicant is sabbatical eligible or approved for the above specified academic-year period.

-- If the leave is to be taken at another institution or institutions, confirmation from the host institution(s) in the form of a letter signed by relevant department chairs or other appropriate university authorities stating that the visit is approved and briefly describing the facilities that will be made available to the applicant.
+- If the leave is to be taken at another institution or institutions, confirmation must be submitted from the host institution(s) in the form of a letter signed by the relevant department chair(s) or other appropriate university authorities stating that the visit is approved and briefly describing the facilities that will be made available to the applicant.
 If the letter of confirmation from the prospective host institution(s) cannot be obtained, then the application must include a backup plan describing what would be done if the visit(s) were not possible.
-The location of the sabbatical must be confirmed, in the form of the above letter, to the foundation at least three months prior to the start of the Fellowship funding.
+The location of the sabbatical must be confirmed, in the form of the above letter, to the foundation at least three months prior to the start of fellowship funding.
 The location must be at either the originally proposed host institution or at the institution(s) specified in the backup plan, unless explicit permission is obtained from the foundation no later than three months before the start of the leave.